b3nThomas/organise-o-graph/README.md

 >*Inspired by the birth of my daughter and the hundreds of pictures I keep getting sent on Whatsapp* 😂
 >*This app only supports .jpg and .mov files for now.*

->_I've tried my best, however modified / duplicated / edited files aren't sorted accurately 100% of the time_ 😭
+>_I've tried my best withthis, wish I'd have known before that Whatsapp strips metadata for security purposes..._ 😭

 `Before:`